-3-91 3-91 Ramp Time

-Range e: Function:

-1.00 s [0.00 - Enter the ramp time, i.e., the time for

-3600.00 s] adjustment of the reference from 0% to 100%

-of the specified digital potentiometer function

-(INCREASE, DECREASE or CLEAR).

-If INCREASE/DECREASE is activated for longer

-than the ramp delay period specified in

-3-95 Ramp Delay the actual reference will be

-ramped up/down according to this ramp time.

-The ramp time is defined as the time used to

-adjust the reference by the step size specified

-in 3-90 Step Size.
+3-91 Ramp Time Rang e: Function: 1.00 s [0.00 - 3600.00 s] Enter the ramp time, i.e. the time for adjustment of the reference from 0% to 100% of the specified digital potentiometer function (INCREASE, DECREASE or CLEAR).
+If INCREASE / DECREASE is activated for longer than the ramp delay period specified in 3-95 Ramp Delay the actual reference will be ramped up / down according to this ramp time.
+The ramp time is defined as the time used to adjust the reference by the step size specified in 3-90 Step Size .

-3-92 Power Restore Opt ion: Function: [0] Off Resets the Digital Potentiometer reference to 0% after power-up.
-[1] On Restores the most recent Digital Potentiometer reference at power-up.
+3-92 3-92 Power Restore Option: Function: Function: [0] Off Resets the Digital Potentiometer reference to 0% after power up.
+[1] On Restores the most recent Digital Potentiometer reference at power up.

 3-93 Maximum Limit

-Range Range: Function:
+Range : Function:

-100 % [-200 - 200 %] Set the maximum permissible value for the resultant reference.
-This is advisable if the Digital Potentiometer is used for fine tuning of the resulting reference.
+100 % [-200 - 200 Set the maximum permissible value for the

-3-94 Minimum Limit

-Rang ge: Function:
+%] resultant reference.
+This is advisable if the

+Digital Potentiometer is used for fine

+tuning of the resulting reference.

-0 % [-200 - 200 %] Set the minimum permissible value for the resultant reference.
+Range: Function: 0 % [-200 - 200 Set the minimum permissible value for the %] resultant reference.
 This is advisable if the Digital Potentiometer is used for fine tuning of the resulting reference.